Posted on Wednesday, July 12th, 2023 at 9:34 pm

-Recent studies have found that dangerous chemicals in a number of hair relaxer products, or perms, increase the risk of significant health problems.
+Recent studies have found that dangerous chemicals in several hair relaxer products, or perms, increase the risk of significant health problems.
 These conditions include uterine and ovarian cancer.

 Wallace Miller and other law firms across the country are filing chemical hair straightener lawsuits against the manufacturers of these hair relaxers.

-If you think that you or a loved one may have been impacted by the toxic chemicals in hair relaxers, get in touch with Wallace Miller for a free and confidential consultation.
-You can reach us at 312-261-6193 or complete our online questionnaire to find out in minutes if you are eligible for a new hair relaxer lawsuit.
+If you think you or a loved one may have been impacted by the toxic chemicals in hair relaxers, contact Wallace Miller for a free and confidential consultation.
+You can reach us at (312) 261-6193 or complete our online questionnaire to find out in minutes if you are eligible for a new hair relaxer lawsuit.

 2022 study of chemical hair relaxers and potential cancer risk

-In October 2022, a study published by the National Institutes of Health in the Journal of the National Cancer Institute looked specifically at the connection between the use of certain hair products and the risk of uterine cancer.
+In October 2022, a study published by the National Institutes of Health in the Journal of the National Cancer Institute looked specifically at the connection between using certain hair products and the risk of uterine cancer.

-Researchers examined data from 33,000 patients between the ages of 35 and 70 over more than 10 years.
+Researchers examined data from 33,000 patients aged 35 and 70 over 10 years.
 They found that frequent users of hair relaxers (people who had used hair relaxers four or more times in the previous year) had an increased risk of developing uterine cancer.
 In fact, their risk of developing cancer was more than twice that of patients who did not use hair straighteners.